hyperledger/indy-node/docs/transactions.md

             "from": <...>
         },
     },
-    "metadata": {
+    "txnMetadata": {
         "version": <...>,
         "creationTime": <...>,
         "seqNo": <...>,
     },
-    "signature": {
+    "reqSignature": {
         "type": <...>,
         "value": <...>
     }
 }
 ```
+- `txn` (dict):

+    Transaction-specific payload (data)

     - `type` (enum number as integer):

         Supported transaction type:

         - NODE = 0
         - NYM = 1
         - ATTRIB = 100
         - SCHEMA = 101
         - CLAIM_DEF = 102
         - POOL_UPGRADE = 109
         - NODE_UPGRADE = 110
         - POOL_CONFIG = 111

+    - `protocolVersion` (integer; optional):

+        The version of client-to-node or node-to-node protocol.
+Each new version may introduce a new feature in Requests/Replies/Data.
+        Since clients and different Nodes may be at different versions, we need this field to support backward compatibility
+        between clients and nodes.

+    - `data` (dict):

+        Transaction-specific data fields (see next sections for each transaction description).

         - `version` (integer):

-    Transaction version to be able to evolve transactions.
+            Transaction version to be able to evolve `data`.
-    The content of `data` and `metadata` fields may depend on the version.
+            The content of `data` may depend on the version.

-- `data` (json):

-    Transaction-specific data fields (see next sections for each transaction description).

-- `reqMetadata` (json):
+    - `metadata` (dict):

         Metadata as came from the Request.

+        - `version` (integer):
+            Transaction version to be able to evolve `metadata`.
+            The content of `metadata` may depend on the version.

-    - `submitterDid` (base58-encoded string):
+        - `from` (base58-encoded string):
              Identifier (DID) of the transaction submitter (client who sent the transaction) as base58-encoded string
              for 16 or 32 bit DID value.
              It may differ from `did` field for some of transaction (for example NYM), where `did` is a
              target identifier (for example, a newly created DID identifier).

-         *Example*: `submitterDid` is a DID of a Trust Anchor creating a new DID, and `did` is a newly created DID.
+             *Example*: `from` is a DID of a Trust Anchor creating a new DID, and `did` is a newly created DID.

         - `reqId` (integer):
             Unique ID number of the request with transaction.

+    - `txnMetadata` (dict):

+        Metadata attached to the transaction.

+         - `version` (integer):
+            Transaction version to be able to evolve `txnMetadata`.
+            The content of `txnMetadata` may depend on the version.

+        - `creationTime` (integer as POSIX timestamp):
+            The time when transaction was written to the Ledger as POSIX timestamp.

+        - `seqNo` (integer):
+            A unique sequence number of the transaction on Ledger

     - `reqSignature` (json):

-    Submitter's signature over `data` and `reqMetadata`.
+        Submitter's signature over `txn`.

         - `type` (enum number as string):

             - ED25519: ed25519 signature
             - ED25519_MULTI: ed25519 signature in multisig case.

         - `value` (base58-encoded string or array of base58-encoded string): signature value

-- `txnMetadata` (json):

-    Metadata attached to the transaction.

-    - `creationTime` (integer as POSIX timestamp):
-        The time when transaction was written to the Ledger as POSIX timestamp.

-    - `seqNo` (integer):
-        A unique sequence number of the transaction on Ledger

 Please note that all these metadata fields may be absent for genesis transactions.